cs544-wisc/f23/p1/README.md

 * you may have modified firewall settings for other courses, but that's not necessary for 544
 * you'll need to setup an SSH key so you can connect from your laptop: https://console.cloud.google.com/compute/metadata?tab=sshkeys (the browser-based SSH client won't work for what we need to do in this class)

-Here is a wonderful walkthrough written by Marrisa, one of the peer mentors, on how to properly setup your VM: [https://github.com/Marissa-working/peer-mentor-fall23-cs544/blob/main/p1/instance.md](https://github.com/Marissa-working/peer-mentor-fall23-cs544/blob/main/p1/instance.md).

 When you're done, check that you have the correct Operating System and CPU with `cat /etc/os-release` and `lscpu`.
 Save the outputs to hand in too: